-On December 22, 2018 a side letter agreement was entered into between PAET, TPDC and TANESCO, whereby the parties agreed to nominate the NNGI Gas Facility on Songo Songo Island as a temporary delivery point for certain volumes sold to TANESCO under the PGSA.
+On December 22, 2018, a side letter agreement was entered into between PAET, TPDC and TANESCO, whereby the parties agreed to nominate the NNGI Gas Facility as a temporary delivery point for certain volumes sold to TANESCO under the PGSA.
 The terms of the side letter agreement provided for volumes of gas up to 35 MMcfd of processed gas, measured at the export meter of the NNGI Gas Facility, to be priced in accordance with the wellhead price, established under the existing terms of the PGSA detailed above.
 Any volumes sold above 35 MMcfd would be priced at \$3.10/Mcf and payable to the Company by TPDC.
-The side letter agreement was been established on a 1-month term, extendable 1-month at a time up to a limit of 6-months, to enable the delivery of gas to sustain power generation by TANESCO until the Long-Term Gas Sales Agreement ("LTGSA") between PAET and TPDC was approved.
+The side letter agreement was established on a 1-month term, extendable 1-month at a time up to a limit of 6-months, to enable the delivery of gas to sustain power generation by TANESCO until the Long-Term Gas Sales Agreement ("LTGSA") between PAET and TPDC was approved.

 On May 14, 2019 the Company and TPDC signed the LTGSA for an initial delivery of 20 MMcfd to the NNGI, at a price of \$3.10/MMBTU as at January 1, 2019, (escalating 2% per annum) exclusive of any processing and transportation tariff associated with the NNGI.
-The LTGSA was amended on September 24,

-2019 to increase the volumes supplied through the NNGI up to a maximum daily quantity of 30 MMcfd.
+The LTGSA was amended on September 24, 2019 to increase the volumes supplied through the NNGI up to a maximum daily quantity ("MDQ") of 30 MMcfd.
 All volumes above 20 MMcfd are supplied on a best endeavours basis until the installation of compression at the Songas Infrastructure.
+More recently, the Company and TPDC agreed to more flexible, short-term arrangements on the LTGSA MDQ, allowing TPDC to take increased volumes on an ad-hoc basis to overcome insufficient supply from Mnazi Bay, without incurring a permanent increase in the MDQ and suffering the resultant take or pay charges should the short-term demand not endure.